Is the Gold Coast in a Golden Cycle?

 There are widespread shortages throughout the Gold Coast market, including properties for sale, rental properties, and new dwellings under construction.
 This shortage is driving up prices and rents, with all postcodes experiencing vacancy rates below 3%, many under 2%.
 Colliers’ Gold Coast Market Overview 2023 notes that strong demand and limited stock are defining the market, with land also in short supply.

 The Mill features 128 modern lifestyle townhomes, equipped with exclusive amenities such as a leisure centre, an activity hub, and a resort-style pool, offering an idyllic living experience.
-If you and your family are in the market for a stylish, contemporary townhome, reach out to Bos Property on 07 3807 9544, and their team will be happy to help you find the perfect home.
+If you and your family are in the market for a stylish, contemporary townhome, reach out to Bos Property on 07 3807 9544, and our team will be happy to help you find the perfect home.